top of page

 (she/they)

-I have been a music therapist since 2009, supporting folks with mental health needs, neurological disorders, neurodiversity, chronic illness, teens, adults, seniors, and families in end-of-life support.
-My varied experience has given me a lot of perspective on how unique healing looks from person-to-person, and body-to-body.
+I have been a music therapist since 2009, supporting folks in various inpatient, outpatient, and community-based settings for mental health needs, neurological disorders, neurodiversity, chronic illness, cancer, dementia, teens, adults, older adults, and families in end-of-life support.
+This range of experience has helped to build my perspective on how unique and individualized support needs to be from person-to-person, and body-to-body.
 I identify as white, Latine, queer, able-bodied, middle-class, and neurotypical.
 I am a long-time musician, which is a large part of my identity and emotional expression.

 Fun Facts: